 The performance-based short-term incentives comprised two separate awards, a "financial performance award," and a "scorecard award."
 The financial performance award was computed in the same manner for all segments of the company, but weighted more heavily for Messrs.
-Pinkston, Schell, and Merrill, the corporate NEOs (60% of the total performance-based bonus amount), and less heavily for Messrs.
-Young and Cromling, NEOs who head business operating segments (20% of total performance-based bonus amount).
-The total performance-based incentives available to the NEOs for 2017 were multipliers of their salaries that were based on the level of performance achieved, as detailed in the scorecard tables at the end of this section.
+Pinkston, Schell, Merrill, and Austin, the corporate NEOs (60% of the total performance-based bonus amount), and less heavily for Mr. Cromling and the other heads of our business operating segments who participate in the performance award program (20% of the total performance-based bonus amount).
+The total performance-based incentives available to the NEOs for 2018 were multipliers of their salaries that were based on the level of performance achieved, as detailed in the scorecard tables at the end of this section.
 Amounts payable for performance falling between two performance levels is determined by interpolation.